-Having worked for 26 years as a Researcher for BBC Religion & Ethics, I decided the time was right to take a career break!
-I am now a Part Time Theology student and a very happy volunteer at Grapevine.
-I have always had an interest in how we can create a more inclusive society, and have been humbled and inspired by the community of Grapevine - a community of hugely diverse people who provide a place of acceptance, support and friendship for anyone who walks through the door.
+After 26 years working as a Researcher for BBC Religion & Ethics, I left the BBC to begin a part time Theology degree, and I now work part time with people with learning disabilities.
+I have always had an interest in how we can create a more inclusive society, and have been humbled and inspired by the community of Grapevine - a community of diverse people who provide a place of acceptance, support and friendship for anyone who walks through the door.

-I'm a proud Geordie though I've been in exile in the North West for 30 years!
-In my spare time, I can be spotted, puce-faced and gasping-for-breath, jogging around Buxton in an attempt to stave off middle-age spread; and I love films and drama - I help run a monthly Film Night where we watch a film then chat about the thorny themes it raises.
+I'm a proud Geordie though I've been in exile in the North West for 35 years!
+In my spare time, I can be spotted, puce-faced and gasping-for-breath, jogging around Buxton in an attempt to stave off middle-age spread.
 I love living in Buxton – it’s small enough to get to know people.
 You can't walk into Buxton without bumping into someone from Grapevine, and I love that!

 I worked as an electrician on the south coast before coming north to study 3D Design at Manchester in 1993.
 Discovering the Peak District shortly after, I fell in love with this beautiful landscape and enjoyed walking in the hills and still do.

 I taught in a primary school in Manchester for many years before following a life-long interest in nature and the outdoors.
 I joined Derbyshire Wildlife Trust and as a people engagement officer and enjoyed sharing my interest with adults and children alike.
 I strongly believe in the benefits being in the outdoors has for us all.